stollander33/docs/docs/users/user_guide.md

 `chown -R neo4j:neo4j /data`

-### Errors when submitting celery tasks in RAPyDo 0.7.3
+### Errors when submitting celery tasks with RAPyDo 0.7.3

 Backend fails to submit any celery task and raises the following error: